• values

 Armeen Hussain.

 B.S.
-Anthropology, 2024
+Anthropology, 2023

-She is working to understand the current-potential relationship for partially illuminated Schottky Junction LAES.
+Armeen graduated from MSU in 2023.
+During her time in the lab she worked to understand the current-potential relationship for partially illuminated Schottky Junction LAES.

 Picture